+Detecting glaucoma early enough can save your eyesight and reverse any complications.
 How often do you go for eye exams?
 You should make it a regular habit because eye care is very crucial.
 Glaucoma contributes to high cases of blindness in America.
 Some people are born with good eyesight then start experiencing a blurry vision later in life.
-If such as person assumes this for long, it could cause glaucoma or even a complete loss of sight.
+If such a person assumes this for long, it could cause glaucoma or even a complete loss of sight.

 Glaucoma is one of the eye disorders that damage the optic nerve in the eyes.
 It comes from the accumulation of old fluids within the eyes due to a poor drainage system to eliminate them.
 Doctors say that you can inherit this disease or even get it from an injury.
 Some people also develop glaucoma from constant migraines, high blood pressure or diabetes.
 Are you above 40 years old?
 This means that your eyes need more exams compared to a younger person.